yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 A simple method of doing this is to add
 SVG line elements to our script.
 We can set the X and Y coordinates for the start and end of the line, along with the stroke and width.
-The following text will add our axes.
+Add the following text in our script and they will add our axes.

 ```js
     // Create y-axis